LukusAurelius/act-in-obs/README.md

 5. You should now have a tab titled “ACTWebSocket” in the Plugins folder in ACT.
 Click on it.
 You should be presented with a page which looks almost exactly like this: ![ACTWebSocket](https://i.imgur.com/pZAYSXU.png)

 6. Under “Host”, set “Host” to “Loopback (127.0.0.1)”.
 You can leave the port as-is.
 7. Go to your OverlayPlugin tab in ACT and copy the URL.
 Go back to the ACTWebSocket tab; under "Web Skins", click "Add URL" and paste the URL you just copied.
+If that URL doesn't work, try [http://kagerou.hibiya.moe/overlay/](http://kagerou.hibiya.moe/overlay/) instead.
 8. Under “Server Status”, click “On”.
 If presented with any Windows Firewall alerts, just check the boxes for both public and private networks and click OK.
 9. Click on the entry you added under "Web Skins" and click "Open URL".
 Copy the URL in your address bar; this is what you'll be pointing OBS at.
 10. Open OBS and create a Browswer Source.
 Paste the URL into the URL field, and delete everything in the CSS field.
 11. Click OK.
 It should work now.
 I recommend using the width and height fields in the Browser Source properties to change the size of the overlay.

 ### Kagerou-specific additional steps: